 The Trust is a company limited by guarantee and an exempt charity.
-The Charitable Company's Memorandum and Articles of Association are the primary governing documents of the Trust.
+The Trust's Memorandum and Articles of Association are the primary governing documents of the Trust.
 The Trustees are also the directors of the Charitable Company for the purposes of company law.

-On 10 July 2017 the company changed its name to The Merchant Taylors' Oxfordshire Academy Trust Ltd. The Trust also operates as Wallingford School and Brightwell-cum-Sotwell CE Primary School.
+The Trust also operates as Wallingford School and Brightwell-cum-Sotwell CE Primary School.